Portugal D7 Visa: Income Requirements and How to Apply

 Can I work on the Portugal D7 visa?

-Yes, you can work in Portugal on a passive income visa.
-This makes Portugal one of the easiest European countries to move to without a job offer.
+Yes.
+Once you have the D7, there’s no restriction on working in Portugal, which makes it one of the easiest European countries to move to without a job offer.

 What family can you include under the D7 program?